 Don’t Fear The Fat.
 The Right Healthy Fats Can Make You Lean

 Fat.
-It is the preferred source of energy to the body, contrary popular beliefs.
-Fats are also critical for the proper absorption of fat soluble vitamins A, D, E, and K. Essentially, you need fat in order to absorb fat and gain the health benefits.
+It is the preferred source of energy to the body, contrary to popular beliefs.
+Fats are also critical for the proper absorption of fat-soluble vitamins A, D, E, and K. Essentially, you need fat in order to absorb fat and gain health benefits.
 Fat also helps promote healthy hormones and aids in proper mineral absorption.
-Consuming fats actually helps slow down the absorption of food leaving you feeling more satiated meaning you feel fuller, longer.
+Consuming fats actually help slow down the absorption of food leaving you feeling more satiated meaning you feel fuller, longer.